The Post-2017 Cycle

 The Present Era

 The years since 2017 have produced more on-record acknowledgement of UAP activity by governments and military institutions than the entire preceding seventy years combined.
 The Pentagon confirmed the FLIR1 video.
 Congress passed the UAP Disclosure Act of 2024.
 Three Navy aviators testified under oath at a House Oversight subcommittee.
 France's GEIPAN continues its public reporting.
 Brazil's National Archives released the SIAN files.
-Australia's Department of Defence acknowledged attending a Pentagon UAP briefing after initially denying it twice in Senate Estimates.
+Australia's Department of Defense acknowledged attending a Pentagon UAP briefing after initially denying it twice in Senate Estimates.

 Around this institutional movement, a civilian community has built the publishing infrastructure that print newsletters provided in earlier decades.
 Podcasts, YouTube channels, Substack newsletters, and platform threads now do the work that The APRO Bulletin, The NICAP UFO Investigator, and FATE Magazine did before them.
 The medium shifted.
 The function is unchanged: independent researchers gathering reports, filing freedom-of-information requests, lobbying officials, and publishing for a community of interest.